ChaplainsBud/TJ-Food-Web-Game/README.md

 Clean Up: Put frontend in folder, backend in folder, and resources in folder.
 --------
+Q1: Why does GitHub now require this each time? git config http.postBuffer 524288000
+A1: Solution ->  maybe I can make this default in git/GitHub.

 Food Web: Choose your ecosystem.
 Start at the simplest.
 As you win, advance to next level of complexity.